iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- <b>Interpreter of Maladies</b> - <em>16/04/2019</em>
+A bunch of short stories centered around recent immigrants from India to the US.
+This one was especially effective since it hits closer to home.
+My mom’s side followed this immigrant experience vaguely.
+It paints a vivid picture of the sacrifices made and motivations, etc. Episode # of Master of None is in the same vein.
+Well written and personally relevant.
+<br><br>

 - <b>Less</b> - <em>24/03/19</em>
 This was the first explicitly comedic book I've read in a while.
 I thought it was sharper than it was funny, but often those two go hand in hand.
 Witty and quick but emotional.
 I can honestly say I have a different perspective on relationships after reading it.
 Maybe I'll read it again when I turn 45.
 [Highlights here](/_pages/highlights/Less)